ghc-proposals/ghc-proposals/proposals/0050-type-lambda.rst

 variable (preceded by ``@``).
 We do require, as usual, that we do not bind the same variable twice in a single lambda; this is true for type variables, too.

-Thus, the proposal boils down to one rule:
+Thus, the core of the proposal boils down to one rule:

 * ``\ @a -> body``, being checked against the type ``forall a. ty`` (where the ``a`` is *specified*), binds the type variable ``a`` and then checks ``body`` against the type ``ty``.
 Checking an